-Our wholesale business comprised approximately 11% of total net sales for fiscal 2023.
+Our wholesale business comprised approximately 11% of total net sales for fiscal 2022.
 The retail industry, including wholesale customers, has experienced financial difficulty leading to consolidations, reorganizations, restructuring, bankruptcies and ownership changes.
-Our wholesale customers have also experienced significant business disruptions as a result of the Covid-19 pandemic, including reduced operations or the closure, temporarily or permanently, of many of our wholesale partners.
-This may continue and could further decrease the number of, or concentrate the ownership of, wholesale stores that carry our or our licensees' products.
+In addition, the Covid-19 pandemic has resulted in reduced operations or the closure, temporarily or permanently, of many of our wholesale partners.
+This may continue and could further decrease the number of, or concentrate the ownership of, wholesale stores that carry our licensees' products.
 Furthermore, a decision by the controlling owner of a group of stores or any other significant customer, whether motivated by competitive conditions, financial difficulties or otherwise, to decrease or eliminate the amount of merchandise purchased from us or our licensing partners could result in an adverse effect on the sales and profitability within this channel.